Throughout this week we’re introducing the “what if?” content series.

 The purpose of these will explore what could happen if you’re handed a small (but usable) budget to explore different areas of online business from starting a website to growing the business.

-The first in this series showed you the “what if” of having $500 at our expense to build a website, second on content, third about monetization, and forth in promoting the brand.
-Now comes the finale in this series and it’s a doozy: growing the business.
+The first in this series showed you the “what if” of having $500 at our expense to build a website.
+The second was about creating content, and now this one will explore the next step: monetization through a product or service.

 $500 isn’t a whole lot when you think about what it takes for world domination but let’s play along with this prompt and see where it can take us …